walt-id/waltid-identity/waltid-libraries/crypto/waltid-x509/README.md

 - Parser classes for IACA (via `IACACertificateParser`) and Document Signer (via `DocumentSignerCertificateParser`) DER-encoded (via the `CertificateDer` platform-agnostic wrapper) X.509 certificates. **Note:** Decoded certificates **are not validated** by the parsers; use the validator classes for validation.
 - Validator classes for IACA (via `IACAValidator`) and Document Signer (via `DocumentSignerValidator`) decoded certificate instances (`IACADecodedCertificate` and `DocumentSignerDecodedCertificate` respectively) with a simple and flexible validation configuration tuning (refer to `IACAValidationConfig` and `DocumentSignerValidationConfig` for the respective configuration options).
 - VICAL-aligned IACA certificate info extraction (via `IACADecodedCertificate.toIacaCertificateInfo()`), returning structured certificate info data required for VICALs, including issuer/subject DER and issuing authority string (JVM).

+### Authoritative ISO implementation note

+The generic/profile-driven issuer can issue `iso.iaca` and `iso.document-signer`, but those profile IDs are still backed by the existing ISO-specific implementation path.
+That is deliberate: the specific ISO builders/parsers/validators remain the source of truth until semantic parity is proven convincingly enough for deprecation.
+The parity gate currently requires coverage for decoded subject/issuer data, validity, key usage, EKU, basic constraints, issuer/subject alternative names where applicable, CRL distribution points where applicable, and validator or roundtrip acceptance behavior.

 ### IACA X.509 Certificate Generation